CyprianAtsyor/FUTURE_CS_01/README.md

 - Internet connection to download tools
 - Basic terminal knowledge

+Since i already have Ubuntu VM, lets update my packages

+## Step 1: Install Required Tools
+Open a terminal and run these commands:

-Since i already have Ubuntu VM, lets update my packages Code(terminal) - `sudo apt update && sudo apt upgrade -y`
+Code(terminal) - `sudo apt update && sudo apt upgrade -y`

 If you already have python, theres not need for this step (down imogi)